-For a cartridge which is well over a century old (as well as the handsome pistol it was tailor-made for), it still sells like crazy.
+For a cartridge that is well over a century old (as well as the handsome pistol it was tailor-made for), it still sells like crazy.
 The best 45 ACP ammo is easy to find, because so many manufacturers are making new firearms in that caliber.
 Take the Springfield Armory XD-S, which was introduced in January, 2012.

 Springfield so firmly believed in the viability of the venerable .45 that they introduced their brand new pistol in .45 ACP first, and then expanded to the ever-popular 9mm Luger a year later, followed by the .40 S&W.

-Our Picks: Best 45 ACP Plinking Ammo
+Best 45 ACP Ammo: Plinking & Training

-Blazer Brass 45 ACP 230 Grain FMJ, and Sellier & Bellot 45 ACP 230 Grain FMJ
+Sellier & Bellot 45 ACP 230 Grain FMJ

 The shooting characteristics of the 230gr FMJ target loads are not going to vary a whole lot.
-They were perfected not long after their commercial release to the market, let’s take a look at both Blazer Brass and S&B together.
-Blazer records 830 feet per second and 352ft/lbs of energy at the muzzle, very typical ballistics for the load for effective target shooting.
+They were perfected not long after their commercial release to the market.
+As the saying goes, if it ain’t broke, don’t fix it.

 Sellier & Bellot’s .45 ACP version is a little hotter at 853fps and 372 ft/lbs.
 These are both very typical numbers for target (non-competition) and plinking loads.
 You won’t see a difference in performance if you are aiming at targets done the range.